sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ```

 ## How to take Pages into use if you are using an older version of FTW

+// TODO is legacy docs link enough or do we want to have the full guide
+here?

 You can either follow these instructions, or
 [pull the latest upstream changes](/ftw/how-to-customize-ftw/#pull-in-the-latest-upstream-changes).